-Taking after his parents as a second generation rodeo participant, Garrett Yerigan will be making his 5th appearance to the Ponca city rodeo.
+Taking after his parents as a second generation rodeo participant, Garrett Yerigan will be making another appearance to the Ponca City Rodeo.
 He is currently a member of the International Pro Rodeo Assoc.
 (IPRA) and the Professional Rodeo Cowboys Assoc.
 (PRCA).
 Working approximately 40 professional events per year.
 In 2014, Garrett set a record as the youngest announcer in the International Finals Rodeo's (IFR) 50-year history!

 Benje Bendele, our rodeo's sound man, is the preeminent sound and effects producer in Pro Rodeo, and there is a good reason why.
 Benje has made this his life.
 If it happens in the arena, the speakers will rumble with a complementary sound.
 Whether it's the perfect musical transition or just the right sound effect, Benje has a way of making the ordinary extraordinary.
 Really, it's just a testament to his passion and understanding of rodeo.